operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 - Managed by the [Operator Lifecycle Manager (OLM)][doc-olm] in [bundle][quickstart-bundle] format

 The following steps will show how to deploy the operator on the Cluster.
-However, to run locally for development purposes and outside of a Cluster use the target `make run`.
+However, to run locally for development purposes and outside of a Cluster use the target `make install run`.

 ### Build and push the image